SudipMukhejee/NEw-web-dev-03/README.md

-# Don't wait for assign just fix problem and generate PR.
-If it relevent then it will marged
+# Don't wait for assigning, just fix the problem and generate PR.
+If it is relevent then it will merged

 [![Build Status](https://travis-ci.org/Showndarya/Hacktoberfest.svg?branch=master)](https://travis-ci.org/Showndarya/Hacktoberfest)
 ![Open Source Love](https://img.shields.io/badge/Open%20Source-%E2%9D%A4-red.svg)